Skip to main content

 “Although industrialization pushed more men together in the workplace, it also increased the distance they each felt from one another.
 Gone were the casual intimacies of boyhood.
 Gone too was a view that other men—coworkers and friends—could act as moral constraints on excessive behavior.
 Instead, other men were potential economic rivals.”

-I recall an experience from my own life wherein I became good friends with a coworker during college when we were both working at the same food service establishment.
-We bonded over some mutual interests, as well as the mundanity of our work and how our dishwasher always smelt like armpit.
-Some time after we both left this job, I happened upon this person while we were both walking to a mutual church-sponsored activity.
-I was happy to come across them again, but I found they were strangely unreceptive to my bids for communication.
-Eventually, this person offered a sympathetic but somewhat patronizing expression, like they were about to tell me my zipper was undone, and told me that we were friends at one point, "but that was a long time ago."
+Eventually, this person offered a sympathetic but patronizing expression, like they were about to tell me my zipper was undone, and told me that we were friends at one point, "but that was a long time ago."
 (It had been maybe three years.)
-I exited that interaction feeling not hurt but definitely puzzled at the arbitrary expiration date that apparently been assigned to our friendship, such that striking up a conversation while we were both heading to the same event was some embarrassing violation of an unspoken social contract.
-It was like our interaction had zero utility once we had no professional obligation to one another.
+I exited that interaction feeling not hurt but definitely puzzled at the arbitrary expiration date that apparently been assigned to our friendship, such that striking up a conversation while we were both heading to the same event was some embarrassing violation of our social contract.
+It was like our connection had zero utility once we had no professional obligation to one another.

 In the world of Lamb, our two main characters are victims of a magnified version of this phenomenon.
 The early scenes are full of wide shots of the gray cityscape where people walk along the sidewalk without looking up.
 The film’s first scene has Lamb’s dad refusing to validate his son’s bid for any kind of emotional vulnerability, even knowing that he is dying, and it’s suggested that Lamb is the only one who even showed up to his dad’s funeral service.
-This isolation is even more overt with Tommie, whose mother sends her off to bed without even looking at her or sitting up from the couch.
+This isolation is even more present with Tommie, whose mother sends her off to bed without even looking at her or sitting up from the couch.

 World’s Worst Roadtrip